 The Subjects of Subtest 2 in CSET

-While the above-mentioned points talk about the basic characteristics of CSET subtest 2, the following points provide a detailed account of this subtest:
+While the above-mentioned points talk about the basic characteristics of Subtest 2, the following points provide a detailed account of this subtest:

 The domains in Mathematics include Number Sense, Algebra and Functions, Measurement and Geometry accompanied by Statistics, Data Analysis and Probability.

-Science: In this section of CTEST subtest 2, the candidates taking the test need to know the ways in which a scientific investigation must be executed in order to reach a hypothesis.
+Science: In this section, candidates taking the test need to know the ways in which a scientific investigation must be executed in order to reach a hypothesis.
 Furthermore, they are required to implement the tenets of experimental designs and devise the test questions and hypothesis along with the assessment of data and the ways to reproduce the same.

-The usage of appropriate scientific vocabulary and choice of proper scientific tools for recording the measurements with the help of metric system are also included in this section of subtest 2.
+The usage of appropriate scientific vocabulary and choice of proper scientific tools for recording the measurements with the help of metric system are also included in this section.
 Thereafter, the candidates evaluate the results of scientific experiments and the events of time are construed by them through sequence and time from the proofs left by natural phenomena.
 Besides this, the test takers must be able to convey the methods of investigation to carry out the job of data recording and formulate the numerical and non numerical results through tables, charts, diagrams, maps and models.
 The results of scientific investigations are communicated in written and verbal formats.
-The candidates can also use a variety of resources including the web and the internet for preparation of a scientific investigation in CSET subtest 2.
+The candidates can also use a variety of resources including the web and the internet for preparation of a scientific investigation.

 The major domains for Science include Physical Science, Life Science, along with Earth and Space Science.